Skip to content

 ⊢ custom_background_image.png

-Virtual decks are defined like any other deck.
+Virtual web decks are defined like any other deck.
 Their driver must be virtualdeck.
 They contain additional attributes to render them on a HTML web Canvas like background image or color.

 name: Virtual Deck 3×2